Dreaming381/Latios-Framework/README.md

 [LifeFX](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/LifeFX/README.md)
 provides VFX solutions at ECS scales using an intelligent graphics buffer management pipeline.
-It comes with an out-of-the-box solution for sending ECS event payloads to VFX Graph via graphics buffers.
+It comes with an out-of-the-box solution for sending ECS event payloads to VFX Graph via graphics buffers, as well as synchronizing entity transforms with the GPU.
 This way, a single VFX Graph instance can support thousands of entities.

 **Common Reasons to Use:**